MilenaMMay/blog/2022-01-26_remote_games.md

 # Games & activities to facilitate fun remotely
 When working remotely, you might miss fun moments with your team.
 Working remotely does not mean you may not have chit chat or downtime.

 Here's a collection of virtual activities that you can include as icebreakers or at the end of a meeting if there is time left.
-Or setup a virtual team event.
+Or to set up a virtual team event.

 ## Alternatives to video conferencing and break out sessions
 More fun “walking around” and chatting in smaller spontaneous groups